1KevinFigueroa/openvpn-issues-vpnbook/README.md

 ![Issue](https://github.com/1KevinFigueroa/openvpn-issues-vpnbook/blob/main/images/OpenVPN_issue_VPNbook.png)

+[VPNbook](https://www.vpnbook.com/freevpn) provides different VPN bundles pack that users can download and each VPN bundles contain about 3 or 4 different certificates allowing users to connect to VPN servers in Poland, Denmark, France, US, and Canada.
+The "ISSUE" I notice are individuals are experiencing compression troubles, deprecated option with --cipher, and cannot load inline certificate.

 # Solution:
-1. Download and unzip an VPNbook server bundle
+1. Download and unzip an VPNbook server bundle @ [VPNbook](https://www.vpnbook.com/freevpn)
 2. Download fix-vpnbook.sh into the directory where VPNbook certificates were downloaded.
 3. Execute fix-vpnbook.sh and follow the prompts
 4. Upon the completion of the bash script "fix-vpnbook.sh", your newly vpnbook certificate should